 Jeni's Coffee With Cream and Sugar ($12 for 1 pint)

 Does coffee with milk taste like coffee ice cream or does coffee ice cream taste like coffee with milk?
 It’s a real chicken and egg situation.
-Regardless, this pint from the popular Ohio-based company steeps Intelligentsia coffee in cream for a flavor that tastes like real high quality coffee with plenty of sweetness and creaminess too.
+Regardless, this ice cream mixture from the popular Ohio-based company steeps Intelligentsia coffee in cream for a flavor that tastes like real high quality coffee with plenty of sweetness and creaminess too.

 Turkey Hill Colombian Coffee ($3.99 for 1.5 quarts)